surenbhatta2/Kathmandu_PM2.5/README.md

-Hourly PM2.5 data of Kathmandu from 1980_2021 will be here.
-Feel free to reach out to me just in case it is not in the repository.
-It may be in and out occasionally.
+The hourly ML predicted PM2.5 data for Kathmandu from 1980 to 2021 will be available here.
+If it is not found in the repository, please check with me.
+Feel free to contact me for details on the data quality before drawing any scientific conclusions.
+If you use it please here is a paper link to cite:
+Bhatta, Surendra, and Yuekui Yang.
+2023.
+"Reconstructing PM2.5 Data Record for the Kathmandu Valley Using a Machine Learning Model" Atmosphere 14, no. 7: 1073. https://doi.org/10.3390/atmos14071073